A Collection Transcribed

 .
 I have also directed Thacker and his Wittness to

-attend appear with the Prissioners at their Examination before a Court to be
+the Prissioners at their Examination before a Court to be

 Called for that purpose according to our Law I am